 - The proposed development must be commercial, industrial, and/or multi-family residential

-- The application must contain a newly proposed assemblage, not previously submitted for rezoning or site plan approval of at least 2 contiguous parcels totaling a minimum of two acres.
+- The application must contain a newly proposed assemblage, not previously submitted for rezoning or site plan approval of at least 2 contiguous parcels, with different owners, totaling a minimum of two acres.
 However, the Board of Supervisors may make an exception regarding the minimum size of consolidation.

 - The proposal must be consistent with the consolidation and use recommendations of the Comprehensive Plan, and all laws and policies related to the provision and preservation of affordable housing.